Safeguarding

 Year 6 have enjoyed learning about how to keep their bicycles roadworthy and practising safe manoeuvres on the local roads.
 This training is crucial in promoting our pupil's safe independence as they prepare for their transition to secondary school and begin to venture further afield without such close supervision.

-As part of our Meet the Teacher sessions, we shared the Powerpoint attached at the bottom of the page.
-Our pupils have spent time discussing this at an age appropriate level in their classes and the resulting safety charters can now be found on individual class pages.
-Please take some time to read through and come and talk to us if there's anything we can do to further support in this area.
+As part of our Meet the Teacher sessions, we shared the PowerPoint attached to the bottom of this page.
+Our pupils have spent time discussing this at an age-appropriate level in their classes and the resulting e-safety charters can now be found on individual class webpages.
+Please take some time to read these through, and come and talk to us if there's anything we can do to offer further support in this area.

-Our school Twitter feed is regularly updated with useful facts and news articles concerning e-safety, so please have a look on a regular basis so that you can keep up in this rapidly changing world.
+Our school X (previously Twitter) feed is regularly updated with useful facts and news articles concerning e-safety, so please have a look on a regular basis so that you can keep up in this rapidly changing world.

-This year, Anti-Bullying Week had the theme of 'Reach Out' The theme came about following consultation with teachers and pupils by the Anti-Bullying Alliance which coordinates Anti-Bullying Week every year in England and Wales.
-Teachers and children wanted a theme that empowered them to do something positive to counter the harm and hurt that bullying causes.
+This year, Anti-Bullying Week had the theme of 'Make a Noise About Bullying' The theme came about following consultation with teachers and pupils by the Anti-Bullying Alliance which coordinates Anti-Bullying Week every year in England and Wales.

 At Langrish, we observed Anti-Bullying Week through Odd Socks Day, where we celebrated and appreciated the differences between us.
-We also had fun dancing to a special song by CBBC's Andy and the Odd Socks, 'Calling Out'.
-We also enjoyed a visit from the 'Perform' drama group who lead us through some workshops on how to use firm words and body language to stand up to bullies!
+We also had fun dancing to a special song, CBBC's Andy and the Odd Socks, 'Make a Noise'.
+We also enjoyed a visit from the 'Perform' drama group who lead us through some workshops on how to show our feelings, read those of others and stand up to bullies!

 Anti - Bullying Policy